gregoriB/minimalist_coding_blog_generator/README.md

 $npm run generate:build
 ```

+## Deployment

+Set `npm run generate:build` as your build command, and `/build` as your publish directory

 ## Notes

 - The template.html file is the blog page template with a sidebar for article links and a header